Henrichshütte

 Is it wheelchair accessible?

-The museum’s accessibility features should be verified on the official website to ensure a comfortable visit for all guests.
+Accessibility details should be confirmed via the official website to ensure a comfortable visit.

 Can I buy tickets online?